Zombie pornography: Emergence and examples

 In the 1980s, zombie porn began to emerge during a rise in Italian sexploitation releases, such as in Joe D'Amato's film Erotic Nights of the Living Dead (1980).
 The first true pornographic film involving zombies was Orgasmo Esotico (Erotic Orgasm), released in 1982 and directed by D'Amato and Mario Siciliano.
 In the 1990s, a few obscure American zombie porn films were released, including The Necro Files (1997) and Zombie Ninja Gangbangers (Jeff Cantauri, 1998).
 The predominant theme of these films was cannibalism, and zombie sexuality was not a primary focus; its instrumental value was instead to further shock the viewer.

 Zombie porn exclusively depicted straight sex until 2008, when Vidkid Timo released At Twilight Come the Flesh-Eaters, a gay imitation of Night of the Living Dead.
 Bruce LaBruce produced two gay zombie porn films, Otto; or, Up with Dead People (2008) and L.A.
 Zombie (2010).
 Otto; or, Up with Dead People is about Otto, a gay zombie with amnesia, and Medea Yarn, a film-maker who wants to create the film Up with Dead People, a gay zombie porn film which depicts zombie sex spurring a revolution against the living.
 L.A.
 Zombie revolves around a central zombie (played by François Sagat), who wanders throughout Los Angeles, "fucking dead young men back to life".
 Sagat's character has sexual relations with the dead—through masturbating over them, or penetrating their flesh wounds and anuses with his barbed penis—and his ejaculate reanimates them.

 When L.A.
 Zombie was the subject of classification in New Zealand, the classification board said that because the film's protagonist becomes "increasingly lonely, isolated and monstrous" because of his sexual activity, it did not "normalise" having sex with dead people (necrophilia).
 As a result, it was not banned under obscenity laws.
 In contrast, the Australian classification board banned the film a few weeks before it was scheduled to show at the Melbourne International Film Festival (MIFF), and the MIFF could not screen it.
 In response, a clandestine showing was done by the Melbourne Underground Film Festival on 29 August 2010.
 While this screening was illegal, Australian authorities did not raid the underground festival, and instead searched the director's home and ordered him to donate $750 to a children's hospital.

-In the twenty-first century, the soundscapes of zombie porn remain "an emergent proto-genre" of music.